The Link Between Stress, Cortisol and Allergies

 Signs of Adrenal Fatigue

-Other signs and symptoms include: food intolerances, allergies, asthma, bronchitis, dizziness, dry and thin skin, increased thirst and urination, cravings for salty, fatty high protein foods like meat or cheese, headaches, hyper pigmentation, hypoglycemia, IBS, low body temperature, muscle weakness and back pain, heart palpitations, recurring infections, insomnia, swelling, weight gain or loss.
+Other signs and symptoms include: food intolerances, allergies, asthma, bronchitis, dizziness, dry and thin skin, increased thirst and urination, cravings for salty, fatty high protein foods like meat or cheese, headaches, hyper pigmentation, hypoglycemia, IBS, low body temperature, muscle weakness and back pain, heart palpitations, recurring infections, insomnia, swelling, significant weight gain or loss.

 Overcoming Adrenal Fatigue

 It’s worth working with a health professional to give you tailored nutritional and supplement advice, as it’s essential to get your gut health back on track, and there’s some amazing herbal medicines that can be really helpful, like the popular Ashwaganda.
-But in order to recover from adrenal fatigue long-term, you need to try and remove or reduce as many stressors in your life as you can.

-• Identify your stressors – look at what may be triggering you.
+- Identify your stressors – look at what may be triggering you.
 Physical and emotional stressors, as well as a history of trauma can affect adrenal function and your stress response.
 Look at your life and work on ways to work through the stressors or find ways to manage them.
 Ask for help if you are feeling overwhelmed, people are generally more than willing to help, it is more that we feel like we can’t ask for help that stops it happening.

-• Exercise regularly – adrenaline produced by stress usually stays in the body for approximately 4 weeks until it is fully expelled.
+- Exercise regularly – adrenaline produced by stress usually stays in the body for approximately 4 weeks until it is fully expelled.
 One way to release it faster is through exercise, children crying is one of the ways they release it.
 Find an exercise routine that works for you and stick with it.

-• Reduce or remove caffeine from your diet – the stimulating effects of caffeine are similar to the body’s own response under stress – coffee/caffeine signals the body to release adrenaline.
+- Reduce or remove caffeine from your diet – the stimulating effects of caffeine are similar to the body’s own response under stress – coffee/caffeine signals the body to release adrenaline.
 Caffeine also pulls out the body’s mineral stores such as calcium which are required for maintaining and repairing cells and keeping the immune system in balance.

-• Reduce your alcohol intake – alcohol and stress are connected in several ways, people often will drink as a way of dealing with stress, and in small amounts, in the short term it can cause a decrease of cortisol levels, which creates a calming effect on the body and helps people to relax.
+- Reduce your alcohol intake – alcohol and stress are connected in several ways, people often will drink as a way of dealing with stress, and in small amounts, in the short term it can cause a decrease of cortisol levels, which creates a calming effect on the body and helps people to relax.
 Unfortunately in the long term consistent alcohol consumption can cause cortisol levels to increase, and can also interfere with the body’s ability to regulate cortisol levels over time.

-• Manage your allergy symptoms with Positive Association Technique (PAT) – to help reduce the histamine and overall inflammatory load on your body and the cortisol/histamine cycle.
+- Manage your allergy symptoms with Positive Association Technique (PAT) – to help reduce the histamine and overall inflammatory load on your body and the cortisol/histamine cycle.

 Natural Allergy Treatment